kvdomingo/analytics-data-engg-play/README.md

     ```shell
     task init
     ```
-   This will install pre-commit, install the [pre-commit hooks](./.pre-commit-config.yaml), and setup the [Python virtualenv](./pyproject.toml) for the project.
+   This will install pre-commit, install the [pre-commit hooks](./.pre-commit-config.yaml), setup the [Python virtualenv](./pyproject.toml) for the project, and create a temporary data directory.
 4. This project uses a self-hosted instance of [Infisical](https://infisical.com/) for secrets management.
 If you are using this repo as a template, you will likely be providing your own secrets, which can be read from a standard `.env`.
 Copy the contents of [.env.example](./.env.example) into a new file named `.env` and supply the values